cohenadair/anglers-log/2.0/dev_notes.md

 * `anglers` can be inferred from selected catches.

 ## Catches
-* When selecting a location, give the option to select a fishing spot, use current coordinates, or enter coordinates.
+* When adding a location, give the option to select a fishing spot, use current coordinates, or enter coordinates.

+## Bodies of Water
+* Combine Bodies of Water and Map pages.
+* Default view will be a map view, but provide an alternative list view.